zac-heisey/team-business/_pages/what-we-do.md

 ---
 layout: page
-title: What We Do
+title: What We Do DELETE
-permalink: /what-we-do/
+permalink: "/what-we-do/"
 description:

 ---
 WHAT WE DO<span id="colleges"></span>
 Universities, Colleges and High SchoolsTeam Business offers team-based, experiential business workshops to Universities, Colleges and High Schools.
 Our workshops give faculty and students a hands-on experience that enriches their education.
 The experiential and highly interactive nature of our programs provide the added benefit of rapid team bonding and the opportunity to observe personality traits in a safe environment.
 We are not a replacement for the lessons learned; we augment the classroom with practical and fundamental experience-based examples that help to make the curriculum real.<span id="corporations"></span>